mgechev/angularjs-in-patterns/README.md

 ```

 We can think of each service as a singleton, because each service is instantiated no more than a single time.
 We can consider the cache as a singleton manager.
 There is a slight variation from the UML diagram illustrated above because instead of keeping static, private reference to the singleton inside its constructor function, we keep the reference inside the singleton manager (stated in the snippet above as `cache`).

+This way the services are actually singletons but not implemented through the Singleton pattern, which provides a few advantages over the standard implementation:

+- It improves the testability of your source code
+- You can control the creation of singleton objects (in our case the IoC container controls it for us, by instantiating the singletons lazy)

 #### Factory Method